 4.3.2 Reactive renewal work undertaken by Council

-Table 10 shows the reactive work undertaken by Council in 2018/19 on the public networks to resolve leaks as they arose.
+Table 10 shows the reactive work undertaken by Council in 2019/20 on the public networks to resolve leaks as they arose.
+The Council noted a 13% decrease in laterals needing repair or replacing from 2018/19.